gitcnd/mpy_shell/README.md

 ## Features

 ### Command History
-Implement a command history that allows users to scroll through previously entered commands using the up and down arrow keys (without wasting RAM, and persists across reboots)
+Includes a command history that allows users to intelligently (e.g. history autocomplete) scroll through previously entered commands using the up and down arrow keys (without wasting RAM, and persists across reboots)

 ### Tab Completion
-Add tab completion for command and file and directory names to improve user experience.
+Tab completion works for command and file and directory names to improve user experience.

 #### Piping and Redirection
-Basic support for some piping (`|`) and redirection (`>`, `>>`, `<`) to chain commands and redirect input/output.
+Basic support for some piping (`|`) and redirection (`>`, `>>`, `<`) to chain commands and redirect input/output. [**](https://github.com/gitcnd/mpy_shell#user-content-Unimplimented-at-present) have not yet been written:-

 ### Environment Variables
-Allow users to set, view, and use environment variables.
+Allows users to set, view, and use environment variables.

 ### Scripting
 Support for easily running Python, using progressive compilation, enabling running larger programs that would not otherwise fit into RAM